NavidK0/FishsGrandAdventure/README.md

 This mod patches a lot of the game, so it's required by both the server and client.
 Required mods should be loaded automatically by the manifest.

+# How To Install (from Releases)

+1. Download the latest release from the Releases tab.
+2. Import it into your Thunderstore's Mod Manager profile using Settings > Profile tab > Import local mod.
+3. Done!

+# How To Compile and Generate a new zip

+1. Build entire solution using your IDE.
+2. Run Packer.cs to generate a zip file.
+3. Import it into your Thunderstore's Mod Manager profile using Settings > Profile tab > Import local mod.
+4. Done!

 # Additions (besides the events)

 ### Danger Level